mniewrzal/php-language-server/README.md

 ![Error reporting demo](images/publishDiagnostics.png)

 PHP parse errors are reported as errors, parse errors of docblocks are reported as warnings.
-Errors/Warnings from the `vendor` directory are ignored.

-### Stubs for PHP built-ins

-Completion, type resolval etc. will use the standard PHP library and common extensions.

 ### What is considered a definition?